waywardgeek/infnoise/README.md

 difference between them in our circuit.
 This should be limited only by electron counts on our hold capacitor.
 It has an integer number of electrons at any time.
 About 2.5 billion electrons flow out of 100pF holding caps when charging from 0.5V to 4.5V.
 That's about 31 bits of resolution.
-Every time we caputure noise on these caps, it adds or subtracts an integer number of electrons.
+Every time we capture noise on these caps, it adds or subtracts an integer number of electrons.
 Each electron contributes about 1.6nV on our hold cap.
 So long as we can capture noise that has significantly more than 1.6nV of unpredictability, we should be able to keep the output generating close to 1 bit of entropy per clock.
-In this example, both noise samples had over 10X the minimum resolution in unpreditable noise, and easily contributed a bit of entropy each to our 31-ish bit entropy pool.
+In this example, both noise samples had over 10X the minimum resolution in unpredictable noise, and easily contributed a bit of entropy each to our 31-ish bit entropy pool.

 ### Whitening the Right Way